vikramC04/moviebox/README.md

 Visit https://moviecurtain.netlify.app/

 ## Backend
 The backend code is in a seperate repository.
-Visit https://github.com/vikramC04/moviecurtain-backend to see the backend code that uses express.js and MongoDB.
+Visit https://github.com/vikramC04/moviecurtain-backend to see the backend code built using express.js and MongoDB.